breatheco-de/content/src/content/lesson/[draft]context-api.md

 The concept behind it is very simple: The is one big producer and a bunch of consumers.
 Every time the producer data changes, all the consumers get notified.
 You can think about it very similar to how TV Networks work.
 One TV channel emits a data signal and all TV antennas get notified, receive the new content and render the image on the televisions.

-> Everyone has access to our
+> Everyone has access to the global context now.

 ![Context API Explanation](https://ucarecdn.com/72fe5361-5b2a-460f-8c2a-2d376616abf6/)